frankdean/trip-server/README.md

 		$ cd /usr/local/trip-server
 		$ npm install

-1. Download the `trip-web-client` and install it in an appropriate folder, ideally outside the server's folder, with a symlink from the `app` sub-directory of the server to the client's top-level folder. e.g. `/usr/local/trip-web-client`.
+1. Clone the [trip-web-client][] to an appropriate folder, ideally outside the server's folder, with a symlink from the `app` sub-directory of the server to the client's top-level folder. e.g. `/usr/local/trip-web-client`.

 		$ cd /usr/local/trip-server